cardano-foundation/cf-georgian-wine-resolver/verification-scripts/README.md

 The CID verification accepts a single argument which is the off-chain data.
 This must be provided as a command line argument with no spaces (i.e. as it was returned from the API), and also be enclosed in single quotes. e.g. `npm run cid-verify '{"offchain":"data"}'`

-The signature verification accepts 4 ordered arguments:
+The SCM signature verification accepts 4 ordered arguments:
 - The winery ID,
 - The **hex** encoded public key,
 - The **hex** encoded signature,
 - The off-chain data, again with no spaces and enclosed in single quotes.

+The certificate signature verification script accepts similar arguments.

 **Why hex encoding?** Just because most explorers will represent the byte stream as hex when displaying it, so this makes it easy to copy paste.
 If you are actually processing the transactions using a chain indexer, you should convert the byte stream to the correct format if needed (most like base64url).

-The signature verification script will retrieve the public key from the API (based on the winery ID) and verify that it matches the one passed in the arguments.
+The SCM signature verification script will retrieve the public key from the API (based on the winery ID) and verify that it matches the one passed in the arguments.
+The certificate signature verification script will retrieve the public key from the National Wine Agency API.

 **Remember!** For the CID verification, the off-chain JSON passed is the __entire__ JSON returned from the URL.
 But each batch contains a set of signatures, so for each signature you must extract the correct JSON object from the correct array only - otherwise the verification will fail!